anongithub43/AdaptiveLearning-MRL/README.md

 This repo contains our experiments for testing MRL against ORSuite on the maze environment.

+After installing the requirments, you must also run

+`cd gym-maze`
+`python setup.py install`

+in order to install the gym-maze environment

 ## New or Changed Files

 `run-adaptive-maze.py` runs adaptive learning models on the maze and records the data, rewards, and optimality gap for the adaptive models.